tfsec/tfsec.github.io/_docs/google/project/no-default-network.md

 ---
+title: google-project-no-default-network
-title: Default network should not be created at project level
+description: Default network should not be created at project level
 shortcode: google-project-no-default-network
 legacy:
 summary: Default network should not be created at project level